With an attractive riverside location, Parque das Nações easily fills a day if you visit the attractions as well as wander about.

 From the impressive Santiago Calatrava Oriente station onwards, the whole area has been regenerated for the Expo98 event.

-You’ll find contemporary buildings by some of the world’s best known architects, including the Pavilion of Portugal by Álvaro Siza, the Oceanarium by Peter Chermayeff, the Feira Internacional exhibition centre by Barreiros Ferreira, and the Vasco de Gama Tower by Leonor Janeiro and Nick Jacobs.
+You’ll find contemporary buildings by some of the world’s best known architects, including Portugal Pavilion by Álvaro Siza, the Oceanarium by Peter Chermayeff, Feira Internacional, an exhibition centre by Barreiros Ferreira, and Vasco de Gama Tower by Leonor Janeiro and Nick Jacobs.

-The Oceanário is Europe’s largest aquarium – a must-see for all ages – whereas the Pavilion of Knowledge is more aimed at kids.
+The Oceanarium is Europe’s largest aquarium – a must-see for all ages – whereas the Knowledge Pavilion is more aimed at kids.
 Follow our guide, and use the map below to locate the attractions.

 1. Gare do Oriente

-Arriving by metro or bus, admire the vaulted structure known as the Gare do Oriente (Oriente Railway Station), designed by the Spanish architect Santiago Calatrava.
+Whether by metro or bus, you will arrive at the vaulted structure known as Gare do Oriente (Oriente Railway Station), designed by the Spanish architect Santiago Calatrava.
 Gare do Oriente is Lisbon’s hub for train services, including a departure point for coach and bus companies, and a metro station.

 2. Pavilhão de Portugal

-Admire the impressive undulating concrete roof of the Pavilhão de Portugal (Pavilion of Portugal) built for the Expo98 event.
+Admire the impressive undulating concrete roof of Portugal Pavilion, built for the Expo98 event.
 It’s a brilliant example of contemporary architecture in Lisbon by the Portuguese architect Siza Vieira.

 Be pleasantly surprised at Lisbon’s Oceanarium, with sea life swimming around you.
-It offers an impressive visit, even for those who don’t have kids, or don’t fancy zoos and aquariums.
+The Oceanarium offers an impressive visit, even for those who don’t have kids, or don’t fancy zoos and aquariums.
 Read More

 4. Pavilhão do Conhecimento Ciência Viva

-Next to the Oceanarium, small scientists can have fun at the the interactive Pavilion of Knowledge experiencing the gravity on the moon, constructing electric circuits, and defying the laws of gravity on a highwire bicycle 6m above the ground.
+Next to the Oceanarium, small scientists can have fun at the the interactive Knowledge Pavilion experiencing the gravity on the moon, constructing electric circuits, and defying the laws of gravity on a highwire bicycle 6 metres above the ground.
 Read More

 For a fun ride over the riverfront walkway, check out the Telecabine cable car.
 It glides 30 metres above the River Tejo edge between the Oceanarium and the Vasco da Gama Tower. www.telecabinelisboa.pt